 It’s Teacher Feature Thursday!

 What were your topics of exploration?
-Why did you choose them?
-Where did they come from?

 What were your learning objectives?
 (What did you want your children to take away from the lesson?)

 For this lesson, I was interested in introducing the large concepts of what floats and flies.
 I was also hoping to practice some gross motor skills through flapping our hands like birds and to provide a sensory experience through touching water and feathers.

 However, with this age learning objectives are very fluid.
 My goal is to provide the children with a new experience and see how they interpret it and work to make it their own.